Matthias Pintscher: Biography

 Pintscher was born in Marl, North Rhine-Westphalia.
 As a youth, he studied the violin and conducting.
 He began his music studies with Giselher Klebe in 1988 at the Hochschule für Musik Detmold in Detmold.
 In 1990, he met Hans Werner Henze, and in 1991 and 1992, he was invited to Henze's summer school in Montepulciano, Italy.
 He later studied with German composer and flutist Manfred Trojahn.
 He held a Daniel R. Lewis Young Composer Fellowship with the Cleveland Orchestra from 2000 to 2002.

 In October 2010, Pintscher became the first Artist-in-Association with the BBC Scottish Symphony Orchestra.
 In June 2012, the Ensemble intercontemporain announced the appointment of Pintscher as its next music director, beginning in the 2013–2014 season.
 With the 2014–2015 season, Pintscher became artist-in-residence with the Danish Radio for a period of three years.
 For the 2014–2015 season, he was the artist-in-residence at the Cologne Philharmonie.
 Pintscher concluded his tenure with the Ensemble intercontemporain at the close of the 2022–2023 season.

-In March 2023, Pintscher first guest conducted the Kansas City Symphony.
+In the United States, Pintscher first guest-conducted the Los Angeles Chamber Orchestra (LACO) in February 2016.
+He served as artist-in-residence with the LACO in 2018.
+In March 2023, Pintscher first guest-conducted the Kansas City Symphony.
 On the basis of this appearance, the Kansas City Symphony announced in May 2023 the appointment of Pintscher as its next music director, effective with the 2024–2025 season, with an initial contract of five seasons.
+In June 2026, the Kansas City Symphony announced the extension of Pintscher's contract as music director through the 2033–2034 season.
+In August 2026, the LACO announced the appointment of Pintscher as its next music director, effective with the 2027–2028 season, with an initial contract of four years.
+He is to hold the title of music director-designate of the LACO for the 2026–2027 season.

 Since 2008, Pintscher has lived in New York City.
 He serves as a professor of composition at the Juilliard School.